Who can travel to New Zealand

 Commercial flight options are available to return to New Zealand but are limited.

-You should contact your airline and other travel providers for the most up-to-date information about flight availability.
-You should also contact your travel agent or airline if you are travelling from, or transiting through, areas affected by border measures.
+We recommend you contact your airline and other travel providers for the most up-to-date information about flight availability.
+Contact your travel agent or airline if you are travelling from, or transiting through, areas affected by border measures.

 Cruise ships continue to be banned from entering New Zealand.